LiFi: The path to a new way of communication

 LIFI, also known as LIGHT FIDELITY, is a both-sided wireless communication system that releases information via LED (Light Emitting Device) or Infrared Light.
 LIFI technology was the first time it came into use in the year 2011.
 LIFI is an extension of WIFI Communication which requires a light source for data sending and communication on the internet.
 The most significant feature of LIFI is that it’s most faster than WIFI communication.
-LiFi increases the speed and bandwidth of wifi, 3G and 4G.
+LiFi increases the speed and bandwidth of wifi, 3G, and 4G.
 LiFi transmission speeds can go over 100 Gbps, 14 times faster than WIFI Communication, also known as the world’s fastest wifi.
 The interference or the obstacles are less during the communication process, so in seawater, it is preferable to use LIFI as WIFI communication can have numerous interference while communicating.
-The founder or the father of this technology is Professor Harald Hass.
+The founder of the father of this technology is Professor Harald Hass.

 The LI-FI circuit is used consists of mainly three sub-assemblies

 - RF Driver – RF Driver is used for controlling or handling the circuit for digital and analog lighting controls.